-At the end of 2012, the Company took the precaution of posting impairment provisions.
-This was because Equator Exploration Limited prepares its annual financial statements under the International Financial Reporting Standards (IFRS) and, ever since 2009, the extended court processes were continuing to prevent Equator from exercising its rights under the PSCs to explore for and develop any oil discoveries in the blocks.
-OPL 321 and OPL 323 were assigned impairment provisions of US\$ 11,092,732 and US\$ 12,008,639 respectively, representing the Company's share of the joint expenditure made by the operator, KNOC.

-Further impairments of US\$ 934,881 and US\$ 1,012,072 respectively, representing amounts invested by the Company on its own behalf, have now been made leaving zero carrying values.
+In recognition that the extended court processes were preventing Equator from exploring the blocks and from developing any oil discoveries, the Company posted impairment provisions at the end of 2012 of US\$ 11,092,732 for OPL 321 and US\$ 12,008,639 for OPL 323.
+These amounts represented the Company's share of the joint expenditure made by the operator, KNOC.
+Subsequently, further impairments of US\$ 934,881 and US\$ 1,012,072 respectively, representing amounts invested by the Company on its own behalf, were made leaving zero carrying values.

 It is emphasised that the Company continues to maintain and to vigorously pursue its full rights to the blocks.
-Although mindful that the Exploration Periods of the PSC's expire in March 2016, Equator believes that it will either participate in a satisfactory settlement with the other parties or will be an indirect beneficiary of a Supreme Court decision.